IDAES/idaes-pse/docs/user_guide/vis/index.rst

 Lines
     The lines connecting units, also called "arcs", can be manipulated by clicking and dragging.
     If you double-click on a line, you will create a new segment that can be used for routing the line around objects.
-You can elminate a segment by clicking on the dot that appears as you hover over the line.
+You can eliminate a segment by clicking on the dot that appears as you hover over the line.

 Annotations